Book Appointment

 Free Home Collection

-Book Immunoglobulin a (iga) Test
+FAQs Around Immunoglobulin a (IgA) Test

 IgA deficiency is a medical condition where a person has lower than normal levels of Immunoglobulin A (IgA) antibodies in their blood, leading to a potential increased susceptibility to infections in the respiratory and gastrointestinal tracts.